US air travel returns to normal after technology breakdown

 The FAA is trying to repair its reputation after being widely criticized for the way it approved the Boeing 737 Max without fully understanding a flight-control system that malfunctioned and played a key role in two crashes that killed 346 people.
 The agency took a more hands-on approach when considering — and eventually improving — changes that Boeing made to get the plane back in the air.

 The meltdown at an agency overseen by the Transportation Department could also undercut Buttigieg’s moral authority to chastise airlines when they cancel or delay flights.
-He has gone after the airlines since last summer, most recently over disruptions at Southwest Airlines, which canceled nearly 17,000 flights in the last 10 days of December.
+He has gone after the airlines since last summer, most recently over disruptions at Southwest Airlines.

-Wednesday’s breakdown showed how much American air travel depends on the computer system that generates alerts called NOTAMs — or Notice to Air Missions.
+Wednesday’s breakdown showed how much American air travel depends on the computer system that generates NOTAMs.

 Buttigieg said when the system broke down Tuesday night, a backup system went into effect.
-The FAA tried a complete reboot of the main system Wednesday morning, but that failed, leading the FAA to take the rare step of preventing any planes from taking off for a time.
+The FAA tried a complete reboot of the main system Wednesday morning, but that failed, leading the FAA to take the rare step of preventing planes from taking off.